October 27 is National Black Cat Day, a day dedicated to celebrating these often misunderstood and unfairly stereotyped animals.

 How to Celebrate National Black Cat Day?

-National Black Cat Day is a day for everyone to get involved and show their love for these marvelous felines.
-Here are some fun and meaningful ways to celebrate:
+National Black Cat Day invites everyone to show their love for these marvelous felines.
+Here are some fun ways to celebrate:

 Adopt a black cat